An episode that’s Much Ado About Autism!

 “As a person with a disability, I felt frustrated sometimes when I would go to Shakespeare conferences and find that most of the focus was only on characters.
 And I thought, ‘okay, but what about the real people with disabilities who read Shakespeare and perform in Shakespeare plays and go to Shakespeare theaters?’
 And, you know, why isn’t anyone writing anything about them?” - Dr. Sonya Freeman Loftis

 “One of the things that makes [Shakespeare] autistic culture representative is that because it is not in vernacular English, you have to bottom-up process.
 You need a dramaturg.
-You have to break down every single thing.” - Angela
+You have to break down every single thing.” - Dr Angela Kingdon

 “Growing up as an autistic person, I never understood all of the conversation around me.
 I could understand some of it, but I never understood all of it.
-Neurotypical people use so many words and there was so much conversation.
+Neurotypical people use so many words, and there was so much conversation.
 And I feel like that acceptance of not understanding it all has helped me to be a better reader of Shakespeare.” - Dr. Sonya Freeman Loftis

 Did you enjoy this episode?
 All the world’s a stage, but Shakespeare’s works might just be the most autistic of them all.
 We dive into the deeply neurodivergent themes, characters, and language that make the Bard’s plays resonate with the autistic experience.
 Let us know your thoughts in the comments, and use #AutisticCultureCatch to share your favorite autistic Shakespeare moments!